 We were formed as BioSig Technologies, Inc., a Nevada corporation, in February 2009 and in April 2011 we merged with our wholly-owned subsidiary, BioSig Technologies, Inc., a Delaware corporation, with the Delaware corporation continuing as the surviving entity.
-We are principally devoted to improving the quality of cardiac recordings obtained during ablation of atrial fibrillation ("AF") and ventricular tachycardia ("VT").
+We are principally devoted to improving biomedical signal processing to extract information from physiologic signals.
+Our initial focus is on providing intracardiac signal information to electrophysiologists during electrophysiology (EP) studies and catheter ablation for complex arrhythmias, atrial fibrillation (AF) and ventricular tachycardia (VT).
 We have not generated any revenue to date and consequently our operations are subject to all risks inherent in the establishment of a new business enterprise.